 I’m born and bred in Norwich and have supported the Canaries since 1992-93 season and attended my first match in 1994 a dull 0-0 vs Sheffield United for my 8th birthday.
 I’ve held a season ticket in the Gefforey Watling City Stand Wensum Section since 2007-8 season and have been through the good and bad of the last decade of the club from that vantage point.
 And yes I’ve argued with the managers there when times have gone bad.

-Recently moved to the Snake Pit in order to add to the atmosphere and to sit with my mate
+Recently moved to the Snake Pit in order to add to the atmosphere

 NICHOLAS BUCK- BOARD MEMBER